Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 How auditory processing helps learners:

-• Reduces frustration from missing or mishearing information
+• It reduces frustration from missing or mishearing information

 This approach is essential for dyslexia (reading begins with sound processing), dysgraphia (sound-to-print accuracy), and many students with ADHD or autism who struggle with listening and processing speed.